magneticio/vamp.io/content/documentation/installation/quick_start.md

 # Quick start with Docker

-The easiest way to get started with Vamp is by spinning up one of the Docker images stored in the [vamp-docker repo](https://github.com/magneticio/vamp-docker) and the [public Docker hub](https://hub.docker.com/r/magneticio/vamp-docker/).This setup will run Vamp inside a Docker container with Vamp's Docker driver.
+The easiest way to get started with Vamp is by spinning up one of the Docker images stored in the [vamp-docker repo](https://github.com/magneticio/vamp-docker) and the [public Docker hub](https://hub.docker.com/r/magneticio/vamp-docker/).
+This setup will run Vamp inside a Docker container with Vamp's Docker driver.
+It is possible to run Vamp with and without [Marathon](https://mesosphere.github.io/marathon/).

 ## Step 1: Get Docker